kewlamogh/HumanCannon/README.md

 # Credits
 Thanks to @Orange-Pear on Scratch for the basic Phsyics algorithm - ported from whatever-language-scratch-uses to JavaScript by me.
 Thanks to @Blindman on StackOverflow for the `drawImagelookat()` function.
 Rest of the code by me.

-# Fire humans with mouse-click
-You can fire project-human-`jpg`s as long as there is not another one that is currently airborne

 # Instructions

 Aim with mouse - the cannon will point toward your mouse.
 Remember, the higher your mouse is during fire, the more the projectile-human-`jpg` will move forward along the x axis.